A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Dissolve KOH in water: In a beaker, dissolve 100 g of KOH pellets in 200 mL of distilled water.
+1. Dissolve KOH in water: In a beaker, carefully dissolve 100 g of KOH pellets in 200 mL of distilled water.
+Caution: This reaction is exothermic.
+Add the KOH slowly and stir gently to prevent splashing.

 2. Add MnO2: Gradually add 50 g of MnO2 powder to the KOH solution while stirring constantly.

-4. Filter the solution: Allow the reaction mixture to cool and filter it through filter paper into a clean beaker.
+4. Filter the solution: Allow the reaction mixture to cool slightly and then carefully filter it through filter paper into a clean beaker to remove unreacted MnO2.

-5. Crystallize KMnO4: Concentrate the filtrate by evaporation on a heating mantle until crystals of KMnO4 start to form.
+5. Crystallize KMnO4: Concentrate the filtrate by evaporation on a heating mantle or hot plate until the volume is significantly reduced and crystals of KMnO4 begin to form.
+Monitor the solution to prevent the solution from going dry and potentially damaging the glassware.

-6. Collect the crystals: Filter the concentrated filtrate to collect the KMnO4 crystals.
+6. Collect the crystals: Filter the concentrated filtrate to collect the KMnO4 crystals using a Buchner funnel and vacuum filtration (recommended for efficient separation) or gravity filtration.

-7. Dry the crystals: Spread the KMnO4 crystals on a watch glass and allow them to dry in the air.
+7. Dry the crystals: Spread the KMnO4 crystals on a watch glass and allow them to air dry completely.
+Avoid direct sunlight.

 Observations:

-• Upon heating, the solution changes color from green to purple due to the oxidation of K2MnO4 to KMnO4.
+• Upon heating, the solution will likely change color from dark brown to green due to the formation of potassium manganate (K2MnO4).

-• Purple KMnO4 crystals form during evaporation and crystallization.
+• Dark purple, needle-like KMnO4 crystals will form upon evaporation and cooling.

 Conclusion: